Our experience buying and selling bitcoins on the CoinMate.io Exchange – Note this is a partner post. Find out more in our editorial policy.

 An example trade is that I sold 0.12054028 bitcoin at a price of $212.22 for $25.58.
 CoinMate.io took a $0.05 fee and I received $25.52 of this.
 There’s minor rounding at this trade size.
 The minimum withdrawal in dollars is $20.00 and in bitcoin it’s 0.001btc.

 Once the funds were in my account, I could then choose to withdraw this into my bank account.
 My balance was in euro, and I set this to transfer.
 CoinMate uses the XE.com exchange rate plus a 0.5% spread, and this amount was then wire transferred to my account.
 I did a couple of trades over the course of a few weeks, and this took one or two working days in all cases for it to hit my bank account.

 Later, I had need to buy some bitcoin, so I thought I’d try the other way around.
 In this case, I send the wire transfer to the exchange, and the next day, I had the funds in my account.
 I then bought these, traded a little as the price was volatile at the time, and then withdrew the coins, entering my bitcoin address and then checking my email to enter the code.
 Within a minute or two, the coins flashed into my wallet, confirming away.

 So CoinMate is a fairly intuitive exchange to use, that really focuses on making it straightforward to quickly buy and sell bitcoin.
-Verification was straightforward and done promptly, and aside from having to manually enter in bank details at withdrawal time, the rest of the experience was pretty good.
+Verification was straightforward and done promptly, with the rest of the experience was pretty good.
 So I had a good overall experience with them, and if you’re in Europe with a SEPA account and looking to buy or sell bitcoin within the EU, they’re worth checking out.
 Alternatively, you can visit our Buy Bitcoin page to get bitcoin right now.